1. Herbicide tolerances of Pioneer® brand Enlist E3® soybeans and more tank-mix options.

-The transgenic soybean event in Enlist E3® soybeans is jointly developed and owned by Dow AgroSciences LLC and M.S.
-Technologies, L.L.C.
+The transgenic soybean event in Enlist E3® soybeans is jointly developed and owned by Corteva Agriscience and M.S.
+Technologies L.L.C.

-Enlist One® and Enlist Duo® herbicides are not registered for sale or use in all states or counties.
+Enlist Duo® and Enlist One® herbicides are not registered for sale or use in all states or counties.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your area.
-Enlist One and Enlist Duo herbicides are the only 2,4-D products authorized for use in Enlist crops.
+Enlist Duo and Enlist One are the only 2,4-D products authorized for use with Enlist crops.
+Consult Enlist herbicide labels for weed species controlled.
 Always read and follow label directions.

 Liberty®, LibertyLink® and the Water Droplet Design are trademarks of BASF.